Edward Hamlin Everett: Personal life

-In 1922, just as Everett was diagnosed with prostate cancer.
-Everett died at the Massachusetts General Hospital in Boston on April 26, 1929 of complications from prostate cancer surgery.
+In 1922, Everett was diagnosed with prostate cancer.
+Everett died at the Massachusetts General Hospital in Boston on April 26, 1929, of complications from prostate cancer surgery.
 He was buried in the Everett mausoleum in Park Lawn Cemetery in Bennington, Vermont (purportedly modeled after the Theseion at the Acropolis of Athens).
 Prior to the 1929 stock market crash, Everett's wealth was estimated to be between $40–50 million.
 However, it was greatly reduced due to the depression and poor business decisions in his later years.
-His last will left most of his estate to his second wife, Grace, however, his daughters from his first marriage contested the will and was in the courts for several years.
+His last will left most of his estate to his second wife, Grace; however, his daughters from his first marriage contested the will.
+A legal battle ensued that would last for several years.
 In April 1936, Grace sold their Washington residence, and all its furnishings and interior decorations, to the Turkish government for $402,000.

 Descendants

 Though his youngest daughter Sarah, he was a grandfather of Grace Elizabeth "Lisa" McCowan, who married Thomas C. Foley in 1989.
 They divorced in January 1994 and Foley later served as the United States Ambassador to Ireland under George W. Bush.